-The Medical Examiner collects fees related to the provision of services, such as cremation permit fees.
-The projected revenues for FY2024 are \$3.9 million and are estimated to hold steady with a budget of \$3.9 million in FY2025.
+The Medical Examiner collects fees related to the provision of services such as cremation.
+The projected year-end revenue for FY2024 is \$3.9 million, which is estimated to hold steady with a budget of \$3.9 million in FY2025.